 - Expanding hands-on training opportunities for local youth interested in healthcare careers

 - Leading high school students in developing educational videos for peers

-The REACH–Kisii Pathway is an opportunity for those residents interested in global health to achieve more training in public health, community advocacy and global partnership.
-In the R3 year REACH–Kisii Pathway residents participate in an 8-week experiential learning program in Kenya.
-Residents are exposed to pediatric health services through clinical experience at a 40-bed pediatric ward of a provincial hospital in rural Kisii, Kenya.
+The REACH–Kisii Pathway is an opportunity for residents interested in global health to achieve more training in public health, child health advocacy, and community partnership and empowerment within an equity-focused, long-term global health partnership.
+In the R3 year REACH–Kisii Pathway residents participate in an eight-week experiential learning program in Kenya.
+Residents partner with a UofN resident and learn first-hand about pediatric health services through clinical experiences at a 40-bed pediatric ward of a provincial hospital in rural Kisii, Kenya.
 The bulk of their time, however, is spent conducting community-based child health assessments and interventions working with the Kisii public health network that is headquartered at Kisii Teaching and Referral Hospital.
-The specific focus of these activities changes over time based on local priorities, but residents are encouraged to develop and meet individual learning goals while enjoying exposure to role models and career options in global health.
+The residents work directly with the community on child health priorities identified by the community, such as childhood malnutrition, adverse childhood events and the role of traditional healers.
+Pediatric faculty from both Seattle Children’s Hospital and the UofN mentor the residents during their community work.
+Residents are encouraged to develop and meet individual learning goals while they interact with role models and broaden their career options in global health.

 The REACH–Kisii program is unique in that our Seattle residents are paired with pediatric residents from the University of Nairobi for their time in Kisii.
 The pairs live and work together for the entire experience.
 The goal is to look upstream at the determinants of child health in Kenyan communities.
 This pairing allows for support and sharing of expertise between residents and promotes a more in-depth understanding of Kenyan culture and medical training.
 With each resident pairing, the program makes further inroads into building a sustainable partnership with the larger Kisii community.